scitags/flowd/README.md

 **flowd** is a network flow and packet marking service developed in Python (based on the [technical specification](https://docs.google.com/document/d/1x9JsZ7iTj44Ta06IHdkwpv5Q2u4U2QGLWnUeN2Zf5ts/edit)).
 It provides a pluggable system to test different flow and packet marking strategies using  *plugins* to get the flow identifiers and a set of *backends* that implement the actual marking.
 In the base case **flowd** is used to mark packets or network flows for a third party system/process (storage or transfer service).
-It uses *plugins* to identify the network flows to mark and determine what science domain and activity to use and *backends* to determine how exaclty these flows should be marked.
+It uses *plugins* to identify the network flows to mark and determine what science domain and activity to use and *backends* to determine how exactly these flows should be marked.

 The framework is extensible and can be used to implement other use cases.
-Plugins and backends can be combined to create complex functionality, they run in parallel and are synchronised using a pub/sub queue.
-There is an initial support for systemd/journal integration (Linux daemon), docker image and development environment, STUN/TURN IP detection and configuration.
+Plugins and backends can be combined to create complex functionality.
+There is also an initial support for systemd/journal integration (Linux daemon), docker image and development environment, STUN/TURN IP detection and configuration.

 The following *plugins* are currently available:
 - **np_api** - simple API which accepts flow identifiers via named pipe